rasbt/python-machine-learning-book/README.md

 ---

+#### SciPy 2016

 We had such a great time at [SciPy 2016](http://scipy2016.scipy.org/ehome/index.php?eventid=146062&tabid=332930&) in Austin!
 It was a real pleasure to meet and chat with so many readers of my book.
 Thanks so much for all the nice words and feedback!
 And in case you missed it, Andreas Mueller and I gave an **Introduction to Machine Learning with Scikit-learn**; if you are interested, the video recordings of [Part I](https://www.youtube.com/watch?v=OB1reY6IX-o&index=91&list=PLYx7XA2nY5Gf37zYZMw6OqGFRPjB1jCy6) and [Part II](https://www.youtube.com/watch?v=Cte8FYCpylk&list=PLYx7XA2nY5Gf37zYZMw6OqGFRPjB1jCy6&index=90) are now online!

 [![](images/scipy2016.jpg)](https://www.youtube.com/watch?v=OB1reY6IX-o&index=91&list=PLYx7XA2nY5Gf37zYZMw6OqGFRPjB1jCy6)

+#### PyData Chicago 2016

+I attempted the reather challenging task to give introduction to scikit-learn & machine learning in *just* 90 minutes at PyData Chicago 2016.
+The slides and tutorial material are available at "[Learning scikit-learn -- An Introduction to Machine Learning in Python](https://github.com/rasbt/pydata-chicago2016-ml-tutorial)."

 ---